movementlabsxyz/MIP/MIP/mip-25/README.md

 4. The controller key MUST be rotated, and the Proxy module MUST provide functionality to support key rotation.
 5. Updates to the framework MUST use a Move script signed by the controller account to acquire the signing privileges of the Aptos Framework during the script's execution.
 6. The controller account SHOULD be multisig, and this MUST be a strict requirement for the Proxy module.
 For testing purposes, this requirement MAY be relaxed to allow a single account.
+7. The Proxy module MUST allow the controller to remove the signing capabilities and render the module inoperable.
+This MUST allow an upgrade path to a new governance like module.
+This MUST be an irreversible action.

 ## Reference Implementation
 ```rust